mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 This means that I can be free to change the `adapter` in one place without worrying about the other versions of this file.

-There seems to be a lot of different recommendations for how to approach this management of sensitive configuration ([`extlookup`](http://www.devco.net/archives/2009/08/31/complex_data_and_puppet.php), [External Node Classifiers](http://docs.puppetlabs.com/guides/external_nodes.html), etc.) and Chef has a built-in concept called [Encrypted Data Bags](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags) for this purpose but I would be keen to see how other people are doing this so please feel free to comment below.
+There seems to be a lot of different recommendations for how to approach this management of sensitive configuration ([`extlookup`](http://www.devco.net/archives/2009/08/31/complex_data_and_puppet.php), [External Node Classifiers](http://docs.puppetlabs.com/guides/external_nodes.html), etc.) and Chef has a built-in concept called [Encrypted Data Bags](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags) for this purpose but I would be keen to see how other people are doing this so please feel free to comment below. *[NB: It seems the consensus is to use [Hiera](http://projects.puppetlabs.com/projects/hiera) along with an encrypted backend such as [hiera-gpg](https://github.com/crayfishx/hiera-gpg).
+Hiera is actually being made part of Puppet itself but for now you can use it by installing the [Hiera](http://rubygems.org/gems/hiera) and [Hiera-Puppet](http://rubygems.org/gems/hiera-puppet) gems.]*

 Let's install RVM and Ruby.
 First, we need all the dependencies and we can just use `package` to do so: